cybertraining-dsc/fa20-523-312/project/project.md

 # Aquatic Toxicity Analysis with the aid of Autonomous Surface Vehicle (ASV)

+- [ ] figure refernces must be done with numbers
+- [ ] do not use below, above ... for figures and tables
 - [x] Please use references instead of using URLs to cite the work.
 (Response: Appropriate references have been incorporated.)
 - [x] Benchmark the separate parts of your analysis (Response: Addressed in the code, results displayed in section 5.5)
 - [x] verify if you need time on the x axis, datapoints would not allow to relate the points if they are gathered in different time intervals.
 THis has to be clarified while revieing the original data, (Response: Explained in section 4.2.2.)